 In this tutorial, you will learn how to backup Umbraco assets.
 A common question by people new to Umbraco is, where are my media and images stored?
-THe quick and simple answer to this question, is within the /media folder of your webroot, like so:
+The quick and simple answer to this question is within the websites webroot within the

 One way to get around this issue is to use a NAS (Network Attached Storage).
-A NAS can be thought of as a shared hard-drive that all your web server communicates with.
-When someone uploads a image, it gets copied to the NAS instead of the individual server and every server in the web farm will get instant access to it.
+A NAS can be thought of as a shared hard drive that all your web servers communicate with.
+When someone uploads an image, it gets copied to the NAS instead of the individual server and every server in the web farm will get instant access to it.
 For this tutorial, I will assume that this is the direction you want to take.
 I will also not tell you how to set up a NAS, only how to configure Umbraco to work with one!
 How then do you configure Umbraco to use a different

 How To Change The Media Folder Location

 If you have a site with a lot of content, after a few years the media can grow epically.
 I strongly recommend clearing the recycle bin every month.
 In some extreme cases, I've seen older versions of Umbraco hit a capacity limit because the recycle bin becames too large!
 As a consequence, the website would constantly crash, as the CPU would throttle to around 95% usage 😢.
 Remember, do not plonk everything within a single root folder side of the CMS.
 Organize the